HomeDNS ToolsNS Lookup (Nameserver Checker)

 Why NS Records Matter

-• Propagation debugging: if your NS set is wrong, “waiting for propagation” won’t fix it—resolvers will keep asking the wrong authority.
+• Propagation debugging: if your NS set is wrong, no amount of waiting will fix propagation — resolvers are querying the wrong authority.

 Authoritative vs Recursive DNS

-Authoritative nameservers host your zone file and return final answers.
-Recursive resolvers (Google, Cloudflare, ISP resolvers) query authoritative servers and cache the results for users.
+Authoritative nameservers host the zone file and return final answers.
+Recursive resolvers (Google 8.8.8.8, Cloudflare 1.1.1.1, ISP resolvers) query authoritative servers and cache results for users.
+NS Lookup queries both to show the delegated authority (from the TLD) and the live NS records.

 dig example.com NS +short